ProjectAdam95/ReadMe-Generator101/ReadMe.md

 Features include:
-- Generates a structured high-quality, professional test_README.md with a Title, D escription, Installtion, Usage, Contribution, Test and Licence.
+- Generates a structured high-quality, professional test_README.md with a Title, Description, Installtion, Usage, Contribution, Test and Licence.
 - Allows users to input project details through a series of prompts.
 - Title, Description, Installation, Usage, License, Contributing, Tests, and Questions are displayed as sections on the generated ReadMe file called "test_README.md"
 - A license of choice will be shown as a badge on the top of the ReadMe that adds visual appeal to the readme generated.